rust-lang/rust/src/doc/rustc-dev-guide/src/fuzzing.md

 Here are a few things you can do to help the Rust project after filing an ICE.

 - [Bisect][bisect] the bug to figure out when it was introduced
-- Fix unrelated problems with the test case (things like syntax errors or borrow-checking errors)
+- Fix "distractions": problems with the test case that don't contribute to triggering the ICE, such as syntax errors or borrow-checking errors
 - Minimize the test case (see below)
 - Add the minimal test case to [Glacier][glacier]